mikegagnon/sokoban/README.md

 Since `Sokoban` and `Viz` are independent modules, we can implement them in any order.
 Skip to [The `Viz` class](#part3) if you feel like it.

+However, I recommend starting with `Sokoban` and finishing with `Viz`.
+This way you can experience the magic of developing a complete video game without graphics.
+Then, after completing the game, you stitch in some graphics and viola --- the game comes to life and works perfectly.

 ## Template for project

 First: